Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Use the iPhone trade-up program

 - Good for current smartphone users that just need an extra $100 to foot the bill.

 Already have an iPhone or other smart phone?
-Apple allows you to trade in your old device for up to $525 in cash, which you can use to partly fund your new iPhone XS, iPhone XS Max or XR.
-And it doesn’t even have to be with Apple.
-Many carriers also offer similar programs.
+Apple allows you to trade in your old device for up to $600, which you can use to partly fund your new iPhone 11, iPhone 11 Pro or iPhone 11 Pro Max.

-Value depends on the model and condition the phone is in, with newer phones getting the most bank.
-But even if you have an older device, it might be worth trading in anyway – it’ll be more useful than sitting in a drawer full of low tech junk, and even if it’s not eligible for a trade in, Apple will recycle it for free.
+The amount you receive depends on the model and condition your phone is in, with newer phones getting the most bank.
+But even if you have an older device, it might be worth trading in anyway — it’ll be more useful than sitting in a drawer full of low tech junk, and even if it’s not eligible for a trade in, Apple will recycle it for free.